Bills Introduced

 H.R.335 - Introduced: 01/07/25

 For decades, unelected bureaucrats have weaponized the National Firearms Act to impose unconstitutional regulations on gun owners without congressional approval.
 Under the last administration, the ATF published a rule to reclassify firearms with pistol braces as short-barrel rifles (SBR), transforming millions of law-abiding Americans into felons unless they submit to the NFA’s oppressive tax and registration scheme.
-Despite rulings from three federal courts blocking the rule, the ATF is still claiming all braced pistols are SBRs and therefore subject to NFA.
+Despite rulings from three federal courts blocking the rule, the ATF is still claiming all brace pistols are SBRs and therefore subject to the NFA.

 This bill fully repeals the NFA and ensures that millions of law-abiding gun owners are no longer subject to the tyranny of federal agents attempting to deprive them of their God-given rights.

-“The federal government has manipulated the National Firearms Act for nearly a century to strip Second Amendment rights of law-abiding citizens,” said Rep. Burlioson.
+“The federal government has manipulated the National Firearms Act for nearly a century to strip Second Amendment rights of law-abiding citizens,” said Rep. Burlison.
 “Unelected bureaucrats at the ATF have weaponized the NFA as a tool to criminalize millions of responsible gun owners.
 The recent pistol brace rule is the latest example of their audacious disregard for the Constitution.

 - H.R.
 221 - Abolish the ATF Act